 Why would you choose a piece of fresh fruit for a snack over a bag of pretzels?
 What is the healthier choice?

 These foods have roughly the same number of calories, but not in nutrients.
-The fresh fruit provides fiber, vitamin C and potassium for an equal number of calories.
+The fresh fruit provides fiber, vitamin C, and potassium for an equal number of calories.
 Which means the piece of fruit has a higher nutrient density.
-A nutrient dense diet is recommended for maintaining optimal diabetic health.
+A Nutrient Density diet is recommended for maintaining optimal diabetic health.

 What is Nutrient Density?

-Foods that supply generous amounts of one or more nutrients compared to the number of calories they supply are called nutrient dense.
-There are lists of nutrient dense foods; foods that provide substantial amounts of vitamins, minerals and other nutrients with relatively few calories.
-Beans and peas are a good choice for a nutrient-dense food.
-Many kinds of beans and peas exist including kidney beans, pinto beans, garbanzo beans, lima beans, black beans, black-eyed peas, split peas and lentils.
-Beans and peas provide us with nutrients such as iron, zinc, potassium and folate.
+Foods that supply generous amounts of one or more nutrients compared to the number of calories they supply are called nutrient-dense.
+There are lists of nutrient-dense foods; foods that provide substantial amounts of vitamins, minerals, and other nutrients with relatively few calories.
+Beans and peas are a good choice for nutrient-dense food.
+Many kinds of beans and peas exist including kidney beans, pinto beans, garbanzo beans, lima beans, black beans, black-eyed peas, split peas, and lentils.
+Beans and peas provide us with nutrients such as iron, zinc, potassium, and folate.
 They are an excellent source of fiber and can be considered a protein source because of the nutrients they bring to our diet.
-On the other hand, there are low nutrient dense foods; foods that supply calories but relatively small amounts of micronutrients (sometimes none at all).
+On the other hand, there are low nutrient-dense foods; foods that supply calories but relatively small amounts of micronutrients (sometimes none at all).
 The term “nutrient-rich foods” is used to describe nutrient-dense foods including those from the five basic food groups, such as:

 - A variety of colorful fruits and 100% fruit juices

 - A variety of vibrantly colored vegetables, including dark green vegetables, starchy vegetables, red-orange vegetables, beans and peas, and other vegetables

 - Low-fat and fat-free milk, cheese, and yogurt